HevixMC/ClansAddon/README.md

 TODO :

-- Make Leaderboard task manager to load leaderboard with them locations
+- Make Leaderboard task manager to load leaderboard with their locations
 - Make sure that support cracked players
 - Make sure we have placeholder tag and hook